• Skip to primary navigation

 gluten free chocolate chips cookies stacked high with chocolate chips in the background.

-You may have noticed my trend with gluten free baked goods, this is not because I believe in following a Gluten Free diet (I believe you should only follow a Gluten Free diet if it is medically necessary), but because another one of my friends was diagnosed with a wheat allergy.
+You may have noticed my trend with gluten-free baked goods, this is not because I believe in following a gluten-free diet (I believe you should only follow a gluten-free diet if it is medically necessary), but because another one of my friends was diagnosed with a wheat allergy.

 Gluten Fee Coconut Dark Chocolate Chip Cookies